Respectful Educator and Mistreatment Committee Overview

 The School of Medicine standards of conduct for the teacher-learner relationship reads as follows:

-A. Stanford School of Medicine (SoM) is committed to providing a work and educational environment that is conducive to teaching and learning, research, the practice of medicine and patient care.
-This includes a shared commitment among all members of the SoM community to respect each person’s worth and dignity, and to contribute to a positive learning environment where medical students are enabled and encouraged to excel.
+A. Stanford School of Medicine is committed to providing a work and educational environment that is conducive to teaching and learning, research, the practice of medicine and patient care.
+This includes a shared commitment among all members of the School of Medicine community to respect each person’s worth and dignity, and to contribute to a positive learning environment where medical students are enabled and encouraged to excel.
 Given their roles in the educational process and their inherently unequal positions vis a vis students, all instructional personnel (including faculty, residents, and other members of the healthcare team) are to treat students with courtesy, civility and respect and with an awareness of the potential impact of their behavior on such students’ professional futures.

 B. Conduct inconsistent with this policy can occur in a variety of forms and may seriously impair learning.
 In particular, instructional personnel are expected to create an environment in which feedback regarding their performance can be given openly by students without concern for reprisal, and which is free of exploitation, harassment, impermissible discriminatory treatment, humiliation, or other mistreatment or abuse of medical students.
 Examples of conduct inconsistent with these standards might include: